dping1/AWS_P3_Workshop/README.md

 ## Modules

 This workshop is divided into multiple modules.
 Module 1 must be completed first.
-You can complete the other modules (Modules 2, 3 and 4) in any order.
+You can complete the other modules (Modules 2 and 3) in any order.

 1. Creating a Notebook Instance
 2. Image Classification Using P3
 3. Object Detection Using P3

 Be patient as you work your way through the notebook-based modules.
 After you run a cell in a notebook, it may take several seconds for the code to show results.
-For the cells that start training jobs, it may take several minutes.
-In particular, the last two modules have training jobs that may last up to 10 minutes.
+For the cells that start training jobs, it may take 10 to 30 minutes.

 After you have completed the workshop, you can delete all of the resources that were created by following the Cleanup Guide provided with this lab guide.